-*note that they have re-located since this Post and I have updated to the new location down below :
+*note that they have re-located near-by since this Post

 Mac use is different in each country relative to its tech culture and Apple’s marketing, where in South Korea used very much less compared with other developed countries . one big obstacle barring Macs to be used seriously in business is (ActiveX) security compatibility with Korean banks on-line . then there is the fix’em-up-and-make-it-run ! mentality of Korean users than having everything done for you by Apple (the company) and the Mac (the computer). still it is used foremost by graphic artists, music & video producers and die-hard afficionardos . now this is a whole world apart from the portables in iPod and iPod Touch (iPhone without the phone) which is immensly popular with a faithful following .

 Apple marketing has been rather subjective in South Korea, with rather-small independent contract stores . but has been building pace since last year putting up shop in HyunDai Department Store chains . adding up to 5 major-but-still-minor Apple stores nation-wide (before this opening). plus directly-run On-Line Store open since November 2006 .